 The IAU has approved a new name for a chaos feature, and defined new coordinates for a valles on Mars.The name Chryse Chaos has been approved for the chaos feature located at 10.4N, 36.7W.
 The name Simud Vallis has been changed to the plural form of the descriptor term, Simud Valles, and the… Read More

 The IAU has approved 45 new names for surface features on Dione, including 34 craters, 3 catenae, 3 chasmata, 1 dorsa, and 4 fossae.
 Please see the list of Dione names in the Gazetteer of Planetary Nomenclature for more information.The following five changes to existing names were also… Read More

-The name Roche Division has been approved for the division between Saturn's A and F rings.
-See the ring nomenclature page in the Gazetteer of Planetary Nomenclature for more information.
+The name Minona Corona has been approved for the corona located at 23.5N, 218.5E.
+Please see the list of Venus feature names and the map of Venus quadrangle V-27 in the Gazetteer of Planetary Nomenclature for more information.